Brick Court Chambers

 • Defended a £1m claim for breach of contract, breach of copyright and conspiracy on behalf of a major theatre group.
 Unled.

-• Bruce Emery and ors v Masroor Siddiqui and ors: acting for the claimant seeking damages and other relief brought by one founding partner in a hedge fund against his co-founder and the fund’s principal entities.
-Led by Jasbir Dhillon QC.
+• Emery and ors v Siddiqui and ors: acted for the claimant seeking damages and other relief brought by one founding partner in a hedge fund against his co-founder and the fund’s principal entities.
+Led by Jasbir Dhillon KC.

 • Acted for the claimant in a US $600,000 contractual dispute concerning the installation of photovoltaic systems.
 Unled.